yomidevs/local-audio-yomichan/README.md

 * If you wish to reorder the priority of sources or remove sources, you can specify the sources using the custom URL.
-    For example, this gets fetches audio with the following priority list: Forvo, JPod, NHK16.
+    For example, this fetches audio with the following priority: Forvo, JPod, NHK16.
 Note that Shinmeikai8 audio is NOT fetched.

     ```
     http://localhost:5050/?term={term}&reading={reading}&sources=forvo,jpod,nhk16